duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 Follow the steps in [the Community Extensions post]({% post_url 2024-07-05-community-extensions %}#developer-experience).
 A summary of those steps is:

-1. Send a PR with a metadata file `description.yml` contains the description of the extension.
+1. Send a PR with a metadata file `description.yml` that contains the description of the extension.
 For example:

    ```yaml
    extension: